- Search The Registry

 *Dr. Harry Edwards Jr. was born on this date in 1942.
 He is a Black sociologist, author, and civil rights activist.

 Edwards was born in east St. Louis, Illinois.
 He is the son of Harold Thomas Barksdale Edwards of Pine Bluff, Arkansas, and Adelaide (Cruise) Edwards in Hattiesburg, MS. Edwards graduated from East St. Louis Senior High School.
 An exceptional athlete, he was awarded an athletic scholarship to San Jose State University in 1960.
 He had been a discus thrower on the school’s track team and witnessed firsthand the racial inequities on campus and how they extended into the classroom.

 He began graduate work in sociology at Cornell University, one of the first students to study Black sociology.
-After receiving his M.A. in 1966, Edwards took a temporary leave from Cornell to teach at San Jose State University as a visiting professor.
+After receiving his M.A. in 1966, Edwards took a temporary leave from Cornell to teach as a visiting professor at San Jose State University.
 This period also spawned the “Revolt of the Black Athlete,” following Edwards and Kenneth Noel’s formation of the United Black Students for Action (UBSA).
 This organization's presence led to the cancellation of San Jose State University’s opening football game with the University of Texas at El Paso in 1967, the first major college in the U.S. to cancel an athletic event under racial protest.